 - a.
-Identify resources (human, ecological, economic etc) at risk at each of the different habitats within the impact area.
-During the NEBA, specific consideration must be given to formally managed environment receptors and relevant formal management advice: - South-east Commonwealth Marine Reserves Network Management Plan 2013-23 (Director of National Parks, 2013) - Conservation Advice / Recovery Plans that identify pollution as a key threat: - Conservation Advice Balaenoptera borealis (sei whale) - Conservation Advice Balaenoptera physalus (fin whale) - Recovery Plan for Marine Turtles in Australia 2017-2027 (CoA, 2017) - Wildlife Conservation Plan for Migratory Shorebirds (DCCEEW, 2015) - Conservation Listing Advice for the Neophoca cinerea (Australian sea lion) - Recovery Plan for the Neophoca cinerea (Australian sea lion) - Conservation Advice Calidris ferruginea (Curlew Sandpiper) identified as Habitat degradation/ modification (oil pollution) - National Recovery Plan for Threatened Albatrosses and Giant Petrels 2011-2016 (DSEWPC, 2011) - Draft National Recovery Plan for Threatened Albatrosses and Petrels (2021) - Conservation Advice for Sterna nereis nereis (Fairy Tern) - Recovery plan for the Australian Fairy Tern (Sterna nereis nereis) - Conservation Advice / Recovery Plans that identify habitats degradation/modification as threat, which may be consequence of accidental release of hydrocarbon: - Conservation Advice Calidris canutus (Red Knot) - Conservation Advice Limosa lapponica baueri (Nunivak Bar-tailed Godwit (Western Alaskan))

-- · Conservation Advice Limosa lapponica menzbieri (Bar-tailed Godwit (Northern Siberian)) - Conservation Advice for Numenius madagascariensis (Eastern Curlew) - Conservation Advice for Charadrius leschenaultia (Greater Sand Plover) - Conservation Advice / Recovery Plans that identify the following conservation actions: - Minimise chemical and terrestrial discharge. - Ensure spill risk strategies and response programs include management for turtles and their habitats, particularly in reference to 'slow to recover habitats', e.g. nesting habitat, seagrass meadows or coral reefs. - Ensure appropriate oil-spill contingency plans are in place for the subspecies' breeding sites which are vulnerable to oil spills. - Implement measures to reduce adverse impacts of habitat degradation and/or modification. - Response activities associated will not be conducted in a manner inconsistent with the objectives of the respective zones of the AMPs and the principles of the IUCN Area Categories applicable to the values of the AMPs.
+Identify resources (human, ecological, economic, cultural etc) at risk at each of the different habitats within the impact area.
+During the NEBA, specific consideration must be given to formally managed environment receptors and relevant formal management advice: - South-east Commonwealth Marine Reserves Network Management Plan 2013-23 (Director of National Parks 2013).
+Response activities will not be conducted in a manner inconsistent with the objectives of the respective zones of the AMPs and the principles of the IUCN Area Categories applicable to the values of the AMPs. - State protected areas management plans see relevant EP. - Conservation Advice / Recovery Plans (see relevant EP) that: - Identify pollution as a key threat. - Identify habitats degradation/modification as threat, which may be consequence of accidental release of hydrocarbon. - Identify the following conservation actions: - Minimise chemical and terrestrial discharge. - Ensure spill risk strategies and response programs include management for turtles and their habitats, particularly in reference to 'slow to recover habitats', e.g. nesting habitat, seagrass meadows or coral reefs. - Ensure appropriate oil-spill contingency plans are in place for the subspecies' breeding sites which are vulnerable to oil spills. - Implement measures to reduce adverse impacts of habitat degradation and/or modification. - Cultural heritage including First Nations see relevant EP.

 - a.
 Assess the potential impact from the spill on each of the resources at risk based on severity of impact and predicted recovery time.
 This is assuming no response to the spill. - b.
-A precautionary approach should be adopted, assuming that the entire site will be covered by oil and that this will persist at the site for at least 24 hours.
-However, in certain situations the behaviour of the spill may be more accurately predicted, and this information can be used when assessing potential impacts.
+A precautionary approach should be adopted, assuming that the entire site will be impacted by oil and that this will persist at the site for at least 24 hours.
+However, in certain situations the behaviour of the spill may be more accurately predicted, and this information should be used when assessing potential impacts.
 The second assumption that must be agreed is whether the percentage of a species or resource impacted relates to the local (site), regional or even global (in the case of endangered species) population.
 This does not necessarily need to be consistently applied to all resources at the site.
 For example, it may be considered that if a resource is very abundant regionally then it is not significant enough at a particular site to warrant a high level of concern even though it may be seriously impacted at that site.

 - a.
 Review the site-specific advantages and disadvantages of the different response options available, using natural recovery as a baseline.
-The predicted effect, likely impact, and recovery time of the various response options on each of the resources must be assessed. - b.
-In the case of a hydrocarbon spill from Beach activities or operations within the Otway Basin impacting Victorian State waters and/or lands, it is expected that the Control Agency (DTP) would undertake an operational NEBA, with support from Beach as requested, in determining the most appropriate response actions in accordance with the National Plan or the Victorian OSCP as applicable.
+The predicted effect, likely impact, and recovery time of the various response options on each of the resources must be assessed. - In the case of a hydrocarbon spill from Beach activities or operations impacting State waters and/or lands, it is expected that the Control Agency would undertake an operational NEBA, with support from Beach as requested, in determining the most appropriate response actions in accordance with the National Plan or State plan as applicable.
 Under the National Plan, Environmental Science Coordinators contribute advice on likely environmental outcomes of each response option to the spill planning team based on a NEBA approach. - c.
-As part of the response planning process, Beach has conducted strategic NEBA (Table 8-2).
+As part of the response planning process, Beach has conducted a strategic NEBA (Table 8-2).
 As part of the due diligence process, Beach shall also conduct an operational NEBA in consultation and agreement with the Control Agency regarding the results of that assessment and recommendations for response activities.
 Additionally, information from the NEBA may be used to help inform requirements for environmental monitoring relating to anticipated impacts from the spill and any response activities.
 Beach's operational NEBA assessment would be conducted by an environmental professional with experience in oil spill planning and response.